Nadine Coyle says launching a Girls Aloud reunion would be like "moving a mountain".

 The singer said her confidence drained away during her time in the chart-topping five-piece.

-Coyle had daughter Anaiya with former American football star Jason Bell in 2014 and they later split after a 11-year relationship.
+Nadine had daughter Anaiya with American football star Jason Bell in 2014 and they later split after an 11-year relationship.